 David Smales has served as Executive Vice President and Chief Financial Officer of Aecon since November 2009.
 He oversees all Corporate and Operational Finance activities, Information Services, Communications and Corporate Affairs, Data and Analytics and Capital Markets activities.
 Prior to joining Aecon, Mr. Smales was the Chief Financial Officer of Catalyst Paper Corporation and prior to that held a number of senior financial positions at Novar plc in the UK focused on international operations.
-His career also includes roles in general management, strategy, and Mergers & Acquisitions, both in industry and during 10 years with PricewaterhouseCoopers.
+His career also includes roles in general management, strategy, and mergers & acquisitions, both in industry and during 10 years with PricewaterhouseCoopers.
 Mr. Smales is a member of the Institute of Chartered Accountants in England and Wales and has a BA (Honours) degree from the University of Newcastle-Upon-Tyne in England.

-Yonni Fushman has served as Executive Vice-President and Chief Legal Officer of Aecon since July 2017 and is responsible for managing the legal, corporate secretarial, ethics and compliance, sustainability, project support, procurement and risk management functions at Aecon.
+Yonni Fushman has served as Executive Vice-President and Chief Legal Officer of Aecon since July 2017 and was appointed Aecon's Chief Sustainability Officer in July 2020.
+Mr. Fushman is responsible for managing the legal, corporate secretarial, ethics and compliance, sustainability, insurance and bonding, and strategic procurement functions at Aecon.
 Prior to that role, Mr. Fushman held successively more senior roles with Aecon since 2005, including Associate General Counsel from 2011 to 2015 and Deputy General Counsel from 2015 to 2017.
 Mr. Fushman is called to the bar in Ontario and is also licensed to practice law in California and Massachusetts (inactive status in both states).
 Mr. Fushman has a BA (magna cum laude) degree in Economics from the University of Southern California and a Juris Doctor (cum laude) degree from the Boston University School of Law.
+Mr. Fushman completed the Duke University Continuing Studies Certificate in Sustainabile Management, the UN Global Compact Network Canada Anti-Corruption Certificate and is a Sustainability Accounting Standards Board FSA credential-holder.